switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-debian-13.md

 ## Database functions

 In version 5.9.0 of “OSM Carto” (released October 2024), some functions need to be loaded into the database manually.
-These can be added / re-loaded at any point using:
+These can be added using:

 ```sh
 cd ~/src/openstreetmap-carto/